East Pakistan football team: 1950 Quetta–1954 Lahore

-The East Bengal football team also participated in the National Football Championship during the fourth edition of the tournament, held in Peshawar in 1953.
+The East Bengal football team (also simultaneously mentioned as East Pakistan) also participated in the National Football Championship during the fourth edition of the tournament, held in Peshawar in 1953.
 Captained by K.A.
-Ansari, the team did not advance far in the tournament.
-The following year, they toured Chittagong in preparation for the fifth National Championship in Lahore, though their progress in that tournament remains unrecorded.
+Ansari, the team exited the championship after losing their opening match 1–6 to North-West Frontier Province White on 27 April.
+East Bengal's only goal was scored by Fazlu in the second half, when the team was already six goals down.